-When teachers meet on a three weekly cycle, they review the learning that has taken place, then plan the next three weeks of work based on the findings of the review.
+When teachers meet for RE planning,, they review the learning that has taken place, then plan the next fives weeks of work based on the findings of the review.
 Learning intentions and success criteria are identified as appropriate.

 Evidence gathered must include the knowledge, deep understanding and skills described in the relevant achievement standards and reflected in the success criteria.